eduvpn/documentation/release/README.md

     $ sudo dnf -y install fedora-packager rpm-sign nosync dnf-utils gnupg2

+If you want to perform cross compiles, e.g. for `aarch64`, also install `qemu-user-static`

 ## Mock

 Make sure your current user account is a member of the `mock` group: